Hacker tournament brings together world's best in Las Vegas

 “You will easily find a participant here going to another who may be from a so-called enemy nation to say 'you did an amazing job, an incredible hack.'"

-The game has taken on new meaning in recent years as cybersecurity has been elevated as a key national security priority by the United States, its allies and rivals.
-Over the last ten years, the cybersecurity industry has boomed in value as hacking technology has evolved.
+The game has taken on new meaning in recent years as cybersecurity has been elevated as a national security priority by the United States, its allies and rivals.
+Over the last 10 years, the cybersecurity industry has boomed in value as hacking technology has evolved.

 Winning the title is a lifelong badge of honor, said Aaditya Purani, a participant who works as an engineer at electric car maker Tesla Inc TSLA.O.